 Try putting a freshly cut log onto a fire.
 It will hiss and spit and give off hardly any heat.
 Now put a kiln dried log on.
 The difference will be amazing.
 You’ll immediately feel the heat from the log.
 You might as well pour a pint of water onto your stove if you use a wet “green log”.

-I always recommend using a moisture meter to test the water content of your logs (probe the split part of the wood, not the end or the bark).
-You want them to be about 20% moisture content.
-25% maximum.
+We always recommend using a moisture meter to test the water content of your logs (probe the split part of the wood, not the end or the bark).
+You need them to be 20% moisture content and under.
 Any more, leave them alone or send them back!

 Calorific values are also given to different types of wood; some woods have a higher calorific value than others.
 For example oak, beech, birch and ash are considered to be the best with calorific values of between 4.1 and 4.5 Kw per Kg whilst poplar and pine are some of the worst having a calorific value of 2.6 Kw/Kg.
 Incidentally poplar is considered a hardwood so you don’t want to be paying more for hardwood when you’re getting poplar.